mindspore-ai/docs/tutorials/source_en/dataset/sampler.md

 Generator also belongs to iterable dataset types, and it can be a Python's generator to return data until the generator throws a `StopIteration` exception.

-Example constructs a generator and loads it into the `GeneratorDataset`.
+This example constructs a generator and loads it into the `GeneratorDataset`.

 ```python
 # Generator